Sunday, 4 August 2024

 Perhaps it was fatigue due to the long flying hours the crew had already endured or just human error.
 Either way, an incorrect heading was entered by the crew and the aircraft headed inland instead of to Broome.

-By the time the error was discovered they were way off course and in an attempt to recover their bearings, headed north to the coast.
-They arrived at Vansittart Bay and, low on fuel, desperately looked for somewhere to land.
-The only place suitable was a mudflat still covered by a layer of wet season water and when the wheels hit the surface, the stricken aircraft slid off the flat and into the undergrowth where it sits to this very day.
+By the time the error was discovered, they were way off course and, in an attempt to recover their bearings, headed west toward the coast.
+They arrived at Vansittart Bay and, low on fuel and with failing light, desperately looked for somewhere to land.
+The only place suitable was a mudflat still covered by a layer of wet season water and when they hit the sodden surface, the stricken aircraft slid off the flat and into the undergrowth where it still sits to this very day.

-The good news is the crew were all eventually rescued by a Qantas flying boat.
-The wreck was later partially salvaged which is why the various parts are now scattered around.
+The good news is the crew were all eventually rescued by a Qantas Empire flying boat after just a few days.
+The wreck was later partially salvaged which is why the various parts are now scattered around and a large chunk of the fuselage and the port engine is missing

 Today the wreck is one of the best preserved sites anywhere in the Kimberley and is regularly visited by expedition cruise guests who will also spot various birds in the regrown bush while walking the 500 metres from the beach wet landing.